czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 While, in the late twentieth century, an absolute majority of those black families with no husband present lived in poverty, more than four-fifths of black husband-wife families did not.

-Nationally, the most urban ghetto riots occurred during the Johnson administration but there was not one major urban riot during the entire eight years of the Reagan administration.

 In general, discrimination must take its place among the various other factors behind intergroup economic differences.